TomPark2000/Lending.Club-End.to.End.Project/README.md

 ![](images/corr_heat.png)

-For example, there"s an almost perfect correlation with the "installment" and "loan_amnt" feature, which makes sense given that “installment” is the monthly payment owed by the borrower if the loan originates.
+For example, there's an almost perfect correlation with the "installment" and "loan_amnt" feature, which makes sense given that “installment” is the monthly payment owed by the borrower if the loan originates.
 I visualized these two features below:

 ![](images/scatter_installment_amnt.png)